kmwebnet/ECC608-AzureDPS-Provision/README.md

 2, convert their extension from .crt to .pem to upload Azure IoT DPS certificate registration.
 3, you need to verify them follow the steps described by Azure IoT DPS.

+If you don't make sense this topic, please step back to [ECC608-Provision](https://github.com/kmwebnet/ECC608-Provision).

 # Result

 If you run this project with success, you can find the results on serial console as follows: